Introduce your children to your working life! Check out these Take Your Child to Work Day activities for a successful event.

 - First Day Back after Maternity Leave — Does It Get Better?

-Your turn: Does your work participate in Bring Your Kids to Child Day activities and activities?
-Did you go to your parents’ work place as part of Bring Your Child to Work Day?
+Your turn: Does your work participate in Take Your Child to Work Day activities and activities?

 Get time management strategies, FREE!

 Do you feel overwhelmed balancing the needs of your family and your role as a mom?
 Struggling to find the time to get everything done?
 Get organized with a FREE copy of my ebook, Time Management Strategies for the Overwhelmed Mom!